aetperf/aetperf.github.io/_posts/2022-04-20-Loading-data-from-PostgreSQL-to-Pandas-with-ConnectorX.md

 Most of the time is spent on deserialization and conversion to dataframe.
 So they tried to optimize these two steps, and also implemented an efficient parallelization based on query partitioning.

-In the present post, we want to load some data with Python, from PostgreSQL to Pandas.
+In the present post, we want the different ways to load some data with Python, from PostgreSQL to Pandas, incuding with ConnectorX.

 ## The Data